How I became Supermom

 So I was painting and sticking things while in labour and the intensity kept on increasing.
 By 8 the pain was bad and I could feel the baby coming really down and we had dinner and got ready to go to the hospital.
 I reached and they checked me and I was only 1 cm dilated.

 By 12 the pain was so intense I thought I was 4 cm dilated, but the doctor checked and said I was just 1.5 cm dilated.
 I was losing confidence and at 1 I said I couldn’t do it anymore so asked the doctor for a C-section.
 I quit!
-But Kush was still convincing me and asking me not to lose hope, but by 2 I told him I just couldn’t because I didn’t have anything left, no energy.
+But Kush was still convincing me and asking me not to lose hope, but by 2 I told him I just couldn’t because I didn’t have anything justify, no energy.

 Still I didn’t cry.
 Kush said he will talk to the doctor to give me an epidural.
 He called her and explained the situation but she was adamant that Janki can do it, and that even if we do a C-section Janki would only find it difficult later on.
 The other doctor came to check on me and my water broke.
 I got so scared I started shivering badly because of what I had read about the pain.